-At times, it’s the simplest of stuff that scale up to be everyone’s favorite over time.
+At times, it’s the simplest of stuff that scales up to be everyone’s favourite over time.
 The Dark Mode is one such phenomenon.
 Initially introduced as some default coding, today the very Dark Mode seems to be gaining increasing traction with each passing day.
 It’s no longer limited to just computer developers or programmers- rather, from desktop/mobile users to website visitors, every user online user prefers the dark mode these days.

 Reasons are manifold behind this envious popularity of dark mode.
 To start with, it helps to protect the eyes.
 Next, dark mode consumes less battery.
 Besides, the increasingly popular mode also enhances the overall appeal of a web design.

 The post below shares the coolest and not-so-cool parts of dark mode, followed by a brief on the major reasons behind its stellar popularity today.

 Also dubbed as the “dark theme” or “night mode”, Dark Mode is a feature (on a mobile app or website) which enables users to change the backdrop shade of the user interface into something dark, say grey or black.
 In regard to website design, this feature is especially used to create a visually convenient layout so that visitors find it more comfortable to read or check the contents (video, text etc.) in dark.

 The good and not-so-good bits about Dark Mode website design-

 Now, let’s take a look at the most significant reasons behind the rising use of the Dark Mode of late.